RobinCaroff/workshop-kmp/codelab.md

 ```

 Positive
-: The keyword 'expect' means that you have to implement these function in the specific code.
+: The keyword `expect` means that you have to implement these function in the specific code (the `actual` code).

-Now edit the android directory : workshop-kmp/kore/src/androidMain/kotlin/xyz/mlumeau/kosmos/kore/actual.kt
+Now edit the android directory : `workshop-kmp/kore/src/androidMain/kotlin/xyz/mlumeau/kosmos/kore/actual.kt`

 ``` Kotlin
 package xyz.mlumeau.kosmos.kore